 The parent with sole or primary physical custody is normally paid child support.
 If the custody is joint and expenses are paid equally, there may be little or no child support exchanged by the parents.

-How much support is paid depends on the parents’ income, the child’s expenses and support paid for other children, and it is based on standard state guidelines.
+The amount of support paid depends on the parents’ income, the child’s expenses, support paid for other children, and it is based somewhat on standard state guidelines.

 Alimony and Property and Debt Division